deeedev/deeedev/README.md

 ### Hi, I'm Deepankar 👋

-A Java developer India, currently living in Banglore, Karnataka, India.
+A Java developer from India, living in Banglore, Karnataka, India.
 Currently developing REST API's using Spring Boot and Playing with PostMan.

 - 🔭 I’m currently working on ChatBot.
 - 🌱 I’m currently learning SpringBoot & Angular.